 Four seasons of charm

 In spring, the lake is ringed with cherry blossom trees, and the trees on the northern shore are illuminated at night for the Fuji-Kawaguchiko Cherry Blossom Festival in mid-April.
-In summer, the Kawaguchiko Herb Festival at Yagizaki Park is awash in purple lavender from late June to the middle of July.
+In summer, the Kawaguchiko Herb Festival is held, and purple lavender colors secrtions of the shore from late June to the middle of July.

-The Fuji-Kawaguchiko Autumn Leaves Festival also held on the northern shore of the lake, takes place during the first two weeks of November, with classic views of Mt Fuji framed by maple leaves.
+The Fuji-Kawaguchiko Autumn Leaves Festival also held on the northern shore of the lake, takes place from November 1 throughout the month, with classic views of Mt Fuji framed by maple leaves.
 Winter is the best time to see Mt.
 Fuji clearly.

 For the best view of Mt.
-Fuji, try taking a prize-winning photo of the Chureito Pagoda located inside Arakurayama Sengen Park .
+Fuji, try taking a photo of the stunning scenery at Chureito Pagoda located inside Arakurayama Sengen Park .
 The pagoda, as shown in the foreground of Mt.
-Fuji, is quickly becoming the most sought-after photo in the Fuji Five Lakes area .
+Fuji, is quickly becoming a popular photo spot in the Fuji Five Lakes area .

 Another great photo spot is Tenjoyama Park on the Kachi Kachi Ropeway, located at the southeast corner of the lake.